Raising 75,000€ and awareness for ANGELMAN Syndrome by swimming the Channel from England to France (2021)

 Fun fact: Chris GALE was born in 1990.

-After surviving his first life-threatening accident, Chris GALE completed multiple sporting events such as half marathons, full marathons, half Ironmans and full Ironmans.
+After surviving his first life-threatening accident in 2009, Chris GALE completed multiple sporting events such as half marathons, full marathons, half Ironmans and full Ironmans.

-His strength to survive accidents and his will to wanting to help Femke, were the combination of factors which layed the path for his next challenge which would be to swim the Dover straight from England to France and by doing so raise as much money and awarness as possible all over the world to help Angelman Syndrome !
+His strength to survive accidents and his will to wanting to help Femke, were the combination of factors which enabled him to swim the Channel.
+Soon Chris will take on his next event which is none the less than the Legendary “Marathon des Sables”.
+This will be a tough race through the Moroccan desert in a few weeks !
+He will continue to raise as much money and awarness as possible all over the world to help again the ANGELMAN community !

 Femke’s father, Arjan van HAL and Chris GALE first met while working together on the Africa Eco Race back in 2015.
 The Africa Eco Race is the last major international off-road rally in Africa, which starts in Monaco and finishes 2 weeks later in Dakar (Senegal).
 During those 2 weeks, Arjan and him bonded and created a friendship, which was brought back to Europe at the end of the rally.